ToF-SIMS analysis in a laboratory

 Particle analysis (localized chemical characterization of an inclusion or deposit)

-Detection of all elements down to ppm (traces of contaminants or additives)
+Detection of all elements down to ppm levels (traces of contaminants or additives)

-Verification of the surface function of a product in relation to its adhesion or mechanical grip performance
+Verification of a product’s surface functionality in relation to its adhesion performance or mechanical grip

-Qualitative analysis to ensure the presence or absence of certain functional chemical compounds
+Qualitative analysis to confirm the presence or absence of certain functional chemical compounds

-Profiling an organic sample with an argon aggregate beam, allowing the maintenance of molecular information in depth (up to 3 to 10 µm max)
+Profile an organic sample with an argon cluster beam, preserving molecular information in depth (up to 3 to 10 µm max)

 High-resolution elemental and molecular analysis

-Atomic and molecular identification over a wide mass range (from 0 to 10,000 amu)
+Atomic and molecular identification across a wide mass range (from 0 to 10,000 amu)

-Isotopic analysis to differentiate isotopes of the same element or to trace specific markings
+Isotopic analysis to differentiate isotopes of the same element or trace specific labels

 FAQ